kiba/Writings/atg/chp9_fruit_of_intelligence.md

 **Colonel Jack O'Neill**
 **November 3, 1998**

 On occasion, SG-1 would meet with the Tok'ra to plan future operations and missions, and update codebooks and challenge questions.
 To be clear SG-1 weren't spies, and certainly wouldn't need to do this if General Carter already convened with Hammond, but the Tok'ra were convinced of the importance of tracing Sokar, so they set up the meeting anyway according to the already planned addresses, in the hope of catching Apophis.
-Beside, it was also a chance to practice intergalatic diplomacy.
+Beside, it was also a chance to practice intergalactic diplomacy.

 O'Neill wasn't sure that reality would play out the same way.
 It might be that the butterfly effect had already changed things, or that the intelligence was simply wrong.

 Nonetheless, he was here instead of somewhere safer.
-Part of SG-1 and SG-2 were lying low in a concealed position and well camouflaged.
+Part of SG-1 and SG-2 were lying low in a concealed position.
 They lied behind the gate, while the Tok'ra snatch team waited closer to the probable crash site.
-This way, if anybody comes out of the gate, they will be shot behind.
+This way, if any hostle comes out of the gate, they will be shot from behind.
 Doctor Jackson and Carter sat out this mission, because this was more of a direct action mission than the missions that SG-1 typically do.

 Luckily, he heard a loud whine.
 This is it.